 Army ants build a dynamic bridge structure to enhance the efficiency of their foraging trails;

 Weaver ants build hanging chains to use as rope ladders, bridges as highways, and pulling chains as winches to haul leaves together to make their nests.

-Weaver ants rolling an artificial leaf in the lab, with homemade flex sensor attached.
+Weaver ants rolling an artificial leaf in the lab.

 Optimisation and Problem-Solving in Distributed Natural Systems